Michael-Ainsworth/Michael-Ainsworth.github.io/projects/index.md

 #### Teleoperated Robotic Arm

 Biomedical engineering instrumentation project aimed at creating a tele-operated robotic arm for remote palpation.
 This project was completed in a small group under the supervision of Dr. Nitish Thakor at Johns Hopkins University.
 The project utilizes Madgwick sensor fusion algorithms on IMU sensors to calculate end-effector position of a UR5 robotic arm.
 A custom end-effector was built with 3D printing to simulate a human hand.
 This hand utilizes silicon lining and flexible tactile sensors to model recent soft robotic technology.
 In addition, thermistors were used to calculate end-effector temperature.
-Both pressure and temperature readings were visualized through and intuitive GUI.
+Both pressure and temperature readings were visualized through an intuitive GUI.
 The user controls the robotic arm through an IMU glove that communicates with the UR5 using Bluetooth.

 Tools used: